Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Problem Definition and Solution Approach

+\end{proof} The effects of Proposition~\ref{pro:randomization} on learning strategies are as follows.
+First, since the main driving force of \eqref{eq:control_law_mod} with gain scheduling policy is $\fg(g,g_d)$ in \eqref{eq:geometric_elastic}, we focus on the properties of $\fg(g,g_d)$.
+The domain randomization on the target pose can be represented by $\fg(g, g_l g_d)$ where $g_l \in \SE$ is arbitrary.
+Then, the result of Proposition~\ref{pro:randomization} reads that

+Note that following the axioms of groups (Chap 2.1, \cite{murray1994mathematical}), $g_l^{-1}$ can be denoted by another group element $g_l'$ since $g_{l}$ is arbitrary.
+Finally, $\fg(g_l'g, g_d)$ means that the domain randomization on the target pose of the end-effector is identical to randomization on the initial pose.
+Therefore, independent domain randomizations on both the target pose and the initial pose are not necessary during the training process.
+Only the initial pose relative to the target pose needs to be randomized, or vice versa, but not both.
+This result is crucial in robotics applications where the cost of collecting data in the real world is substantial.

-\subsection{Behavior Cloning (BC)}
+\subsubsection{Behavior Cloning (BC)}

-For the naive behavior cloning approach, we utilize a simple multi-layer perceptron (MLP)-based neural network as a policy parametrization.
-Formally, a neural network-based policy can be represented as $a_i = \mu_\theta(s_i)$, where $\mu_\theta(\cdot)$ is a neural network with learnable parameters $\theta$, and $s_i$ is an input state to the neural network.
-For GIC, $s_i = \eg \in \mathbb{R}^6$, and for CIC, $s_i = e_{_C} \in \mathbb{R}^6$.
-We utilize a neural network with $3$ layers, with the number of nodes per layer being $128$. $\mathrm{ReLU}$ is employed for the hidden activation functions, and $\tanh$ is used for the output activation function to enforce the output range to be $[-1,1]$.
-The learning problem for behavior cloning can be defined as $ \theta^* = \arg \min_\theta \tfrac{1}{N}\sum_{i=1}^N\|a_i - \mu_\theta(s_i)\|_2^2,$ where $N$ is the length of the dataset, and $N = 10^6$ was used.
+We employed naive behavior cloning to directly estimate the impedance gain for the given input states in a supervised learning fashion from the expert's demonstration.
+The learning problem for behavior cloning can be defined as $ \theta^* = \arg \min_\theta \tfrac{1}{N}\sum_{i=1}^N\|a_i - \mu_\theta(s_i)\|_2^2,$ where $N$ is the length of the dataset.
+We collect $300$ expert demonstration trajectories with $N\sim 450k$.
 The BC policy is trained following the standard deep learning fashion - stochastic gradient descent on a sampled batch dataset with an Adams optimizer, learning rate schedule, and early stopping.